 Michael Hall, CFA

-Mike joined The Knall/Cohen Group in June 2006 to lead the consulting practice, and he was promoted to a partner in the group in January 2011.
-Previously, Mike worked in Anthem’s investment department, which had management oversight on approximately $20 billion of investments.
+Mike joined The Knall/Cohen Group (now The KCP Group) in 2006 to lead the consulting side of the practice and was promoted to the team’s Chief Investment Officer in May 2022.
+Previously, Mike worked in Anthem’s investment department, which oversaw the management of approximately $20 billion of investments.
 Before joining Anthem in 2000, Mike held various finance and accounting positions at Price Waterhouse, Conseco, and GE Capital.
-He received his bachelor of science in accounting from Indiana University in 1990 and was awarded the CPA designation in 1993 and the CFA charter in 1997.
+He earned a B.S.B. in Accounting from Indiana University in 1990.
+In addition, he attained the Certified Public Accountant designation in 1993 and the Chartered Financial Analyst® designation in 1997.

 Michael Aguirre, CFA